nebuloss/slot-machine/README.md

   NNN 200
   ```

-Thats it.
-If you follow these steps it should works.
+That's it.
+If you follow these steps it should work properly.

 Bonus: you can add if you want an image for your theme.
 Just add a bitmap image (.bmp) whose dimensions are: 43x26 pixels